yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Audio.rst

 The **simple-audio-card** is a generic machine driver and establishes Digital Audio Interface (DAI) links that connect the McASP (CPU-side) to codec(s).
 These DAI links operate within the ASoC framework, which constitutes part of the ALSA stack.
-Most TI EVMs use simple-audio-card for its simplicity, though audio-graph-card or custom machine drivers are also supported.
+Most TI EVMs use simple-audio-card for its simplicity, though audio-graph-card2 or custom machine drivers are also supported. audio-graph-card2 describes DAI links through the generic OF-graph ``ports``/``port``/``endpoint`` bindings on the McASP node instead of ``simple-audio-card``'s ``cpu``/``codec`` phandle pairs (see the following example).
+It also handles a DPCM (Dynamic PCM) topology, where one front-end stream fans out to, or fans in from, more than one backend codec DAI. ``simple-audio-card`` has no mechanism for that: it only ever builds fixed one-to-one DAI links.
+See :ref:`DPCM Topology <mcasp-dpcm-topology>` below.
 All DAI link properties McASP relies on are part of the generic ASoC framework, not specific to any particular machine driver.

 The DAI link configuration provides the following intrinsics to the McASP driver: